107. 2. 5 General Chemistry. Three years of high school math or Math. 105, and permission of instructor. (2). (Excl).

 225. Organic Chemistry.
 Chem.
 126 or 197 or 348.
 (4).
 (NS).

 This course is the first of a two term lecture sequence in the basic principles of organic chemistry.
-It is elected by preprofessional students and by chemistry concentrators.
-Inteflex students elect Chemistry 220/221/222, which has the same lecture but selected recitations.
+It is elected by preprofessional students and by some chemistry concentrators.
+Chemistry concentrators are encouraged to elect Chemistry 294/295 (Honors); Inteflex students elect Chemistry 220/221.
 Chemistry 225/226 requires skill in spatial relations, the ability to organize information carefully and the ability to recognize important concepts.
 Chemistry 225, which establishes the conceptual framework upon which Chemistry 226 is based, describes the relationship between structure, energy and chemical reactivity.
-There are three lectures each week and one-hour discussion.
-The course grade is determined by a student's scores on three one-hour examinations, quiz grades, and a final examination.
+There are three lectures each week and a one-hour discussion.
+The course grade is determined by a student's scores on three one-hour examinations and a final examination.

 226. Organic Chemistry.
 Chem.
 225; and concurrent enrollment in Chem.
 227. (3).
 (NS).

-This course is a continuation of Chemistry 225 and emphasizes functional group chemistry and synthesis.
+This course is a continuation of Chemistry 225 and emphasizes functional group chemistry.
 Some attention is given to biochemistry and to the chemistry of natural products, especially the chemistry of carbohydrates and proteins.
 The course format is three lectures each week, and the final grade is based on three one-hour examinations and a final examination.

 227. Organic Chemistry Laboratory.
 Chem.
 225. (2).
 (NS).

 This course is a one term introduction to organic laboratory techniques and enables students to experience organic chemistry as a real science.
-Chemistry 227 is usually elected concurrently with Chemistry 226 and reinforces concepts developed in Chemistry 225/226 lectures.
-Wet chemical methods are emphasized, but there is some opportunity to identify organic materials or components of mixtures with the help of spectroscopic information.
+Chemistry 227 is elected concurrently with Chemistry 226 and reinforces concepts developed in Chemistry 225/226 lectures.
+Wet chemical methods are emphasized, but there is some opportunity to identify organic materials or components of mixtures with the help of spectroscopic information (IR and NMR).
 The course grade is based upon laboratory work and written examinations.

 228. Organic Chemistry.
 Chem.
 226 and 227.
 (2).
 (NS).

-This course is a one term organic laboratory course which introduces and extends certain synthetic and manipulative techniques not taught in Chemistry 227.
-It is a more advanced laboratory using techniques to be extrapolated toward introductory research organic methods.
-Course topics include gas chromatography, thin-layer chromatography, infrared spectroscopy, reactions run in inert atmospheres and distillation under reduced pressures.
+This course is a one term organic laboratory course which introduces students to certain synthetic and manipulative techniques not taught in Chemistry 227.
+Course topics include gas chromatography, thin-layer chromatography, gas-liquid phase chromatography, infrared spectroscopy, reactions run in inert atmospheres and distillation under reduced pressures.
 The course also includes instruction and practice in the use of the chemical literature.
-The final grade is based on laboratory performance and laboratory exams.
+The final grade is based on laboratory performance and written examination.

 319. Independent Study.
 Chem.
 126 or 197 or 348; and permission of instructor.
 (1-4).
 (Excl).
 (INDEPENDENT).
 May be elected for a total of 4 credits.

-Chemistry 348 in the Winter Term is similar to 197 and is elected for 4 credit hours by students with advanced standing or credit for Chemistry 123 (124), 125, 126 or its equivalent.
+Chemistry 348 is identical to 197 and is elected by students with advanced standing or credit for Chemistry 123 (124), 125, 126 or its equivalent for 4 credit hours.
 Analytical chemistry is emphasized in Chemistry 348.
 Topics include statistics, chemical equilibrium (weak acid-base, complexation, solubility), potentiometry, phase equilibrium and chromatography, optical methods of analysis, and radioactive and kinetic methods of analysis.
 Three lectures and two laboratory periods per week.
-Quizzes are given (7 total of which the two lowest for each student are omitted from the final total) in lieu of exams; no final exam.
-No required text.
-A "Study Guide" (by A.A.
-Gordus) and a laboratory manual are also required and the latter is available through the Chemistry Stores dispensing window on the Chemistry Building loading dock.
+Weekly short quizzes are given (12 total of which the two lowest for each student are omitted from the final total) in lieu of exams; no final exam.
+The text is Chemical Separation and Measurements by Peters, et al. A laboratory manual is also required and is available through the Chemistry Stores dispensing window on the Chemistry Building loading dock.

 The course has two principal objectives.
 The first is to acquaint the student with the laboratory aspect of physical chemistry in order to give a different perspective to the theoretical concepts discussed in the basic lecture course.
 The second is to improve the sophistication of the student with respect to the nature of physical measurements, the errors associated with the measurements, and how these errors may be treated in a systematic fashion.